redndgreen8/Capstone2_SB/README.md

 - **KL Divergence** measures how one probability distribution diverges from a second, expected probability distribution.
 Lower values indicate the fitted distribution is closer to the true data distribution.
   - For Poisson: The value was extremely low, indicating a close fit, but this might be misleading if overdispersion is present.
-  - For Negative Binomial: The value (0.01667) suggested a better fit than Poisson when accounting for overdispersion.

 ## Regression Analysis for Predicting Copy Number Variations